About Anastasia

 Artist statement.

 Once, long ago, I asked a taxi driver to tell me the worst thing about his job.
 I expected him to complain about the long hours or mechanical problems.
 Waiting to stop at a red light before answering, he said, ’The worst thing about my job is that I never hear the end of the story.
 People enter my taxi halfway through their conversation and leave without finishing it.’
-I often think about that taxi driver and how the fragments of a story inspire me the most.
+I often think about that taxi driver and how the fragments of a story inspired me the most.
 I want my work to feel open-ended, like a snapshot of a much bigger tale, a springboard for one’s imagination to go on an unexpected ride.

 I start each drawing by inventing a story.
 Long or short or even incomplete, I must have a narrative.
 Then, I draw the image and consider what textures and patterns I will use for each section.
 Once I feel that my composition has a compelling flow, I switch on an audiobook or podcast and try not to interfere with the instinctive movements of my hand.
 I know the drawing is working when I lose track of all time.